Karth42/SimpleKeplerOrbits/README.md

 There are several ways to import the project:
 - Manually copy all files from Asset directory to your unity project directory;
 - Import asset store package;
-- Import of the 'src' branch as submodule, which contains only Assets folder content.
+- Import of the 'src' branch as [embedded package](https://docs.unity3d.com/Manual/CustomPackages.html#EmbedMe).

 ## Usage